vinicunca/akar/docs/content/docs/2.pohon/2.components/toast.md

 ## Examples

 ::note{to="/components/app"}
-Nuxt UI provides an **App** component that wraps your app to provide global configurations.
+Pohon UI provides an **App** component that wraps your app to provide global configurations.
 ::

 ### Change global position